 These are just a few examples of what Logic can be used for.
-The versatility and flexibility of Logic make it a powerful tool for implementing customized functionality and adapting the system's behavior to meet specific requirements.
+The versatility and flexibility of Logic make it a powerful tool for implementing customized functionality and adapting the behavior of the system to meet specific requirements.

 2.3 Configuration